Saranoah/Mechanical-Retina-Project/README.md

 If you find this project interesting, please consider starring it! ⭐

+## Acknowledgments
+Concept development assisted by AI collaboration, exploring the boundaries of mechanical photon detection.

 ---

 **Note:** This is a research project exploring fundamental limits of mechanical photodetection.
 It is not intended to compete with commercial CMOS/CCD sensors but rather to demonstrate novel transduction principles and potential applications in extreme environments.